Quickstep 24: Design

-Operational history

-The boat is supported by an active class club, the Quickstep Owners Group.

 In a 2010 review Steve Henkel wrote, "this good-looking vessel made the rounds among several builders ...
 The boats were (with some exceptions) well built and well finished.
 Early accommodations were finished [with only a bow cabin, while] later production added quarter berths, which squeezed the galley space.
 Best features: With her longish keel and attached rudder, she wants to track a straight course and can be made to self-steer fairly easily, helping to make her a good singlehander.
 She is reported to handle a chop and a fresh breeze better than the average 24-footer.
 Her cockpit is large and comfortable.
 Worst features: Making a quick sharp turns may require an assist from the outboard (the other side of the coin from good tracking ability).
 Some owners (the ones with the quarter berths) complain of cramped accommodations."